avilesalejandro/summary-frontendmentor/README.md

 ### What I learned

-I learned to use BEM Methodology
+I learned to use BEM Methodology & responsive design

 ### Continued Development

+I will be coming back to this repository every time I learn something new that I can use here so it will be the best and most optimal solution.

 ## Author